Ingestion and Loading Frequency

 The ingestion frequency is driven by factors such as the API rate limits, the network throughput, and the Source throughput.
 As a result, most Sources have a:

-Minimum ingestion frequency: The least amount of time that Hevo waits before it polls the Source for new data.
+Minimum ingestion frequency: The maximum amount of time that Hevo waits before it polls the Source for new data.
+For example, Hevo may need to ingest data from the Source at least once every 24 hours to avoid the risk of losing data.

 Default ingestion frequency: If not changed, Hevo waits at least for this amount of time to poll the Source for new data.

-Maximum ingestion frequency: If not changed, the maximum amount of time that Hevo can wait before polling the Source for new data.
+Maximum ingestion frequency: If not changed, the minimum amount of time that Hevo can wait before polling the Source for new data.
+For example, some Sources may support ingestion as soon as every 15 minutes.

-Custom ingestion frequency: You can change the ingestion frequency to a minimum or maximum depending on the allowed range for the Source.
+Custom ingestion frequency: Any user-specified frequency, which lies between the minimum and maximum ingestion frequencies depending on the allowed range for the Source.

 You can change the ingestion frequency for most Sources by changing the Pipeline schedule, except the following: